Tipping in Egypt

 • If you feel you can’t afford to tip – don’t come to Egypt until you can afford it – save yourself the misery of feeling bad 50 times a day.
 An average stay of 14 nights in Egypt would take about $250 in tips.

 • How we speak about our abundance or lack of it in regard to paying anyone anywhere for anything tells the world more about us than we realise.
 This applies to how we speak about EVERYTHING.
 We speak our reality into manifiestation.
-The world is not something coming at us – we build it with out words.
+The world is not something coming at us – we build it with our words.
 Everything around us is simply a reflection of where we are inside.
-This is not meant to be a spiritual lecture but I need to add an addendum here – when bad things happen, such as losing a job or an way or earning that is usually a sign it is time to change paths and that is always a good thing – eventually.
+This is not meant to be a spiritual lecture but I need to add an addendum here – when bad things happen, such as losing a job or a way of earning, that is usually a sign it is time to change paths, and that is always a good thing – eventually.

 HAVE A WONDERFUL TRIP!